GeekInterview.com

 Row Trigger - Trigger body executes once for each row affected by the triggering event.
 A row trigger is not executed if the triggering event affects no rows.
 INSTEAD OF triggers are row triggers.

-Mutating Table: A mutating table is a table that is currently being modified by an UPDATE DELETE or INSERT statement or a table that might need to be updated by the effects of a declarative DELETE CASCADE referential integrity action.
+Mutating Table: A mutating table is a table that is currently being modified by an UPDATE, DELETE, or INSERT statement, or a table that might need to be updated by the effects of a declarative DELETE CASCADE referential integrity action.
 A table is not considered mutating for STATEMENT triggers.

-The triggered table itself is a mutating table as well as any table referencing it with the FOREIGN KEY constraint.
+The triggered table itself is a mutating table, as well as any table referencing it with the FOREIGN KEY constraint.
 This restriction prevents a row trigger from seeing an inconsistent set of data.

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes